No.410 Squadron RCAF: Battle of the Bulge and the end of the war

 A few days after the Squadron had moved to Lille/Vendeville, it was called upon to provide a special patrol of four aircraft as air cover for the Armistice Day ceremonies being held in Paris; no German intruders attempted to intervene.
 Later in the month, there was an accident at base that took the lives of two pilots who had recently joined the Cougars.
 F/Os H. Connelly and J. Hunt had gone up together to practice circuits and landings.
 As they made a circuit, preparatory to landing, the Mosquito stalled and crashed from 500 ft.
 A few days before Christmas 1944, there was another accident, the heaviest suffered by the squadron in terms of lives lost.
 For several days the airfield had been fogbound and when the sky cleared somewhat in the afternoon of 21 December, S/L Fulton, "B" Flight commander, took off for England in the squadron's Airspeed Oxford aircraft.
 With him were three officers and two airmen, all going on leave.
 Near Wrotham, Kent, the aircraft crashed and only one of its occupants survived.
 Killed with S/L Fulton were his navigator F/O A.R.
 Ayton (RAF), who had accompanied him on posting to the Cougars in October, F/L F.G.
 Thomson, DFC (RAF), who had arrived late in November to begin a second tour, and LACs E. Wahlers and R. Seefried.
 F/O W. Rumbold, another RAF navigator, was seriously injured; he had been with the Squadron for two months.

+By the end of the war, 75 3/4 victories had been claimed.
+The squadron flew 2,972 sorties and accumulated 28,150 hours of flight time.
+The squadron's victories included 75 3/4 destroyed, 2 probably destroyed, and 9 damaged.
+The squadron had the following operational casualties: 17 aircraft and 32 aircrew, of whom 10 were killed, 20 presumed dead, and two were made prisoners of war.
+Non-operational casualties were: 14 aircraft and 30 personnel, of whom 29 were killed, 1 injured.
 The squadron was disbanded at the end of the war on 9 June 1945.